csinkers/ImGuiColorTextEditNet/README.md

  - color palette support: you can switch between different color palettes, or even define your own
  - whitespace indicators (TAB, space)

-# Known issues
- - syntax highligthing of most languages - except C/C++ - is based on std::regex, which is diasppointingly slow.
-Because of that, the highlighting process is amortized between multiple frames.
-C/C++ has a hand-written tokenizer which is much faster.

-Please post your screenshots if you find this little piece of software useful. :)

-# Contribute

-If you want to contribute, please refer to CONTRIBUTE file.